 i.
 The principle of Galatians 5:16 rings true: Walk in the Spirit, and you shall not fulfill the lust of the flesh.
 If David had his attention where God wanted it, he would never put it where God didn't want it.
 "While Joab is busy in laying siege to Rabbah, Satan is to David, and far sooner prevailed."
 (Trapp)

 ii.
-Nevertheless, it is wrong to think that this was the beginning of the chain of events David followed all the way down to adultery and murder.
-David showed his disregard God's plan for marriage many years before when he took more than one wife (1 Samuel 25:42-43, 2 Samuel 3:2-5).
+Nevertheless, it is wrong to think that this began the chain of events David followed all the way down to adultery and murder.
+David showed his disregard to God's plan for marriage many years before when he took more than one wife (1 Samuel 25:42-43, 2 Samuel 3:2-5).
 David's practice of adding wives showed a lack of romantic restraint and an indulgence of his passions.
-This corrupt seed, sown long ago, has grown unchecked long enough and will now begin to bear bitter fruit.
+This corrupt seed, sown long ago, grew unchecked long enough and would bear bitter fruit.

 iii.
 "As I think of what happened, of this I am sure, that it did not happen all at once.
 This matter of Bathsheba was simply the climax of something that had been going on in his life for twenty years."
 (Redpath)